The Best 9-Day Switzerland Itinerary: Detailed Guide

 Some of the best hiking trails in Lauterbrunnen include

-• Mürren to Grutschalp is one of the most scenic hikes in the region and offers views alongside the railway’s line, through alpine meadows and over rushing streams.
-Along the way, you’ll be rewarded with views of the Eiger, Jungfrau and Monch.
+• Mürren to Grutschalp is one of the most scenic hikes in the region and offers views alongside the railway line, through alpine meadows, and over rushing streams.
+Along the way, you’ll be rewarded with views of the Eiger, Jungfrau, and Monch.
+Check out the All Trails route here.

 Day 4: Interlaken to Montreux